European foreign policy of the Chamberlain ministry: Rearmament

 Chamberlain put great emphasis upon the Royal Air Force.
 In October 1936, as Chancellor of the Exchequer, Chamberlain had told the Cabinet, "Air power was the most formidable deterrent to war that could be devised".
-As both Chancellor of the Exchequer and Prime Minister, Chamberlain greatly expanded the RAF's budget.
-The importance of the RAF to Chamberlain can be seen by noting that its budget rose from £16.78 million in 1933 to £105.702 million in 1939, surpassing the British Army's budget in 1937 and the Royal Navy's in 1938.
-By the 1930s, a long economic decline, accelerated by the Great Slump, had led to the British economy contracting to such a point that there were simply not enough factories, machine tools, skilled workers and money to build up simultaneously a larger RAF, a Royal Navy of such size to fight two wars in two oceans at once and a British Army capable of fighting a major European power, which led to Chamberlain favouring the RAF at the expense of both the Royal Navy and, even more so, the British Army.
+As both Chancellor of the Exchequer and Prime Minister, Chamberlain greatly expanded the RAF's budget, which rose from £16.78 million in 1933 to £105.702 million in 1939.
+This surpassed both the British Army's budget in 1937 and the Royal Navy's in 1938.
+By the 1930s, a long economic decline, accelerated by the Great Slump, had led to the British economy contracting to such a point that there were not enough factories, machine tools, skilled workers and money to simultaneously build up a larger RAF, a Royal Navy of such size to fight two wars in two oceans at once and a British Army capable of fighting a major European power, which led to Chamberlain favouring the RAF at the expense of both the Royal Navy and, even more so, the British Army.

-In 1937, Chamberlain introduced the strategic doctrine of limited liability" in which Britain would avoid the supposed mistakes of the First World War by limiting its efforts to war in the sea and the air, rather than a large commitment of ground forces in France.
-Under the doctrine, the British Army suffered massive cuts while the Royal Navy and especially the RAF experienced a massive expansion.
+In 1937, Chamberlain introduced the strategy of "limited liability" in which Britain would avoid the supposed mistakes of the First World War by limiting its efforts to war in the sea and the air, rather than a large commitment of ground forces in France.
+Under this strategy, the British Army suffered massive cuts while the Royal Navy and especially the RAF experienced a massive expansion.

 Rearmament entailed major problems for the British economy.
-The huge increase in military spending in the late 1930s threatened the balance of payments, the reserves of US dollars and gold, inflation, and ultimately the government's creditworthiness.
+The huge increase in military spending in the late 1930s threatened the balance of payments, the reserves of US dollars and gold, inflation, and ultimately lowered the government's credit.
 Because of a lack of indigenous sources, much of the steel, instruments, aircraft and machine tools that were needed for rearmament had to be purchased abroad, but increased military production reduced the number of factories devoted to exports, which would lead to a serious balance of payments problem.
 Moreover, the increased taxes to pay for rearmament hampered economic growth, and heavy borrowing to pay for rearmament damaged perceptions of British credit, leading to strong pressure being put on the pound sterling.
 By 1939, Chamberlain's government was devoting well over half of its revenues to defence.

 Chamberlain's policy of rearmament faced much domestic opposition from the Labour Party, which initially favoured a policy of disarmament and, until late 1938, always voted against increases in the defence budget.
 Even then, Labour merely switched towards a policy of abstention on defence votes.
 Labour repeatedly condemned Chamberlain for engaging in an arms race with Germany and some members urged for Britain simply to disarm instead in the expectation that this example would inspire all other powers to do likewise.
 Throughout the early 1930s, Labour frequently disparaged Chamberlain as a crazed warmonger who preferred high levels of military spending to high levels of social spending.